This is the second in a series of blog posts focused on changes needed within the wireless power industry to deliver a better end-user experience.

 - Regulatory — 6.78 MHz is the lowest common global frequency, deemed as an ISM frequency by most, if not all, regional regulatory agencies.
 Global and local regulatory recommendation groups such as the ITU-R1 and Broadband Wireless Forum2, also specifically recommend that wireless power systems for consumer devices use the 6.78 MHz band.
 Beside the functional benefits afforded at 6.78 MHz, wireless power systems operating at this frequency are much less likely to interfere with licensed radio bands.

 - Safety — the metal object heating caused by magnetic fields at 6.78 MHz is negligible compared to lower frequency wireless power.
 This means that devices are safer as the frequency doesn’t heat up everyday objects such as keys, coins, etc. that could come in contact with them.
+See our blog for a technical breakdown of the safety of high frequency wireless power, both for humans and metal objects.

 The 6.78 MHz frequency with MRWP therefore provides greater freedom both in terms of design as well as user experience and should no longer be ignored as the number one choice for frequency when developing consumer wireless devices.